kennyjoseph/embedding_impressions/Readme.md

 ## Our survey data

-### New impressions dataset
+### New beliefs dataset

-The file ```our_impression_data_clean.csv``` contains one row per annotator/dimension/identity combination.
+The file ```our_belief_data_clean.csv``` contains one row per annotator/dimension/identity combination.
 See the paper for full details on the questions, annotator demographics, etc.

 - ```qname``` - A question identifier.
 You likely will not need this
 - ```qtype``` - The type of dimension; either ```affective```, ```association```, or ```trait```